hughluo/SIEM/documentation.md

 File needed:
 + auditbeat/auditbeat-kubernetes.yaml

-In which, the host and port of Kibana in ConfigMap need to be modified to the allocated clusterIP and port.
+In which, the host and port of Kibana in `ConfigMap` need to be modified to the allocated `CLUSTER-IP` and `PORT`.

-Also the environment variable in the container that related to the host and port of Elasticsearch need to be modified to the allocated clusterIP and port.
+Also the environment variable in the container that related to the host and port of Elasticsearch need to be modified to the allocated `CLUSTER-IP` and `PORT`.

 ```
 kubectl create -f auditbeat-kubernetes.yaml
 ```

 ## Finish
-Now we can go visit the externalIP of Kibana to check whether it works.
+Now we can go visit the `EXTERNAL-IP` of Kibana to check whether it works.